gdalsanto/diff-fdn-colorless/README.md

 ## References
 Audio demos are published in: [Differentiable Feedback Delay Network for Colorless Reverberationg](http://research.spa.aalto.fi/publications/papers/dafx23-colorless-fdn/).
-The paper is available [online](https://www.researchgate.net/publication/373756296_Differentiable_Feedback_Delay_Network_For_Colorless_Reverberation).
-If you would like to use this code, please cite the related DAFx conference paper (submitted) using the following reference:
+If you would like to use this code, please cite the related [DAFx conference paper](https://www.researchgate.net/publication/373756296_Differentiable_Feedback_Delay_Network_For_Colorless_Reverberation) using the following reference:
 ```
 Dal Santo Gloria, Karolina Prawda, Sebastian J. Schlecht, and Vesa Välimäki.
 "Differentiable Feedback Delay Network for colorless reverberation."
 International Conference on Digital Audio Effects (DAFx23), Copenhagen, Denmark, Sept.
 4-7 2023
 ```